-Penelope Jackson found guilty of murdering husband David
+Penelope Jackson guilty of murdering husband over dinner row

 A woman has been found guilty of murder after stabbing her husband to death following a row over a birthday meal.

-Penelope Jackson, 66, stabbed 78-year-old David Jackson with a kitchen knife at their home in Somerset in February.
+Penelope Jackson, 66, attacked 78-year-old David Jackson with a kitchen knife at their home in Somerset in February.

 Jackson claimed her husband was violent and coercively controlling and that he had "ruined" her special occasion by belittling her.

+At Bristol Crown Court she was sentenced to life in prison, with a minimum term of 18 years.

-Jurors at Bristol Crown Court found her guilty in a majority verdict of 10-2.
+Jurors found her guilty by a majority verdict of 10-2.

+She stabbed her husband three times with a kitchen knife at their home in Berrow.

+The killing followed a row over a serving of bubble and squeak with a gourmet meal bought for them by their daughter.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk